JJ-Code/gifGame/README.md

 Description

 This app uses the GIPHY API to make a dynamic gameboard.
-Each gif image has an assigned numeric value assoicated with it randomly.
+Each gif image has an assigned numeric value associated with it randomly.
 The goal is to match your score to the computer score.
-This game was written in vanilla javascript.
+This game was written in vanilla JavaScript.

 https://jj-code.github.io/gifGame/